 “You take the blue pill, the story ends.
 You wake up in your bed and believe whatever you want to believe.
 You take the red pill, you stay in Wonderland, and I show you how deep the rabbit hole goes.”

 You’ve heard all this right?
 That we are actually living in a computer simulation?
 At least according to people like Elon Musk, and the high profile physicists, scholars and philosophers who gathered in New York last year to debate it.
 Moderator Neil deGrasse Tyson, director of the Hayden Planetarium, put the odds at 50-50 that our entire existence is a program on someone else’s hard drive.
 “I think the likelihood may be very high,”

 Perhaps, of course, this isn’t true, but imagine for a second that it is.
 Imagine that everything we know—our whole world and everything in it—is essentially a line of code.
 That means that my very perception of the world is created, written and shaped, much like it is through the media.
-So what does this really mean?
-Is Wikileaks the red pill or the blue pill?
+So if it’s true, that our world is 1’s and 0’s, if we are really living in the Matrix, then is Wikileaks the red pill or the blue pill?
 Come with me down the rabbit hole and I’ll show you…

 Proud To Be An American